 Student loan debt is a burden that can follow college graduates for years after they finish their degree.
 Due to COVID-19, the CARES Act has suspended federal student loans until December 31, 2020.
 While this may be helpful in the short-term, student loan borrowers will still have to start making payments again next year.
 You may be wondering if student debt forgiveness is an option.
-We will outline everything you need to know about student debt forgiveness and alternative options!
+As a non profit credit counseling agency, ACCC is here to outline everything you need to know about student debt forgiveness and alternative options!

 Student Debt Forgiveness: Who Qualifies?

 Eligibility for student loan debt forgiveness can be complicated.
 It depends on a number of factors, including what kind of student loans you have, how long you’ve been paying on them, and how long you have been employed full-time.
 These programs are designed to encourage bright young minds in America to give back to their community by choosing careers in high-need fields.
 There are both federal and state student loan forgiveness programs, each with different criteria for qualification.
 In order to know if you qualify, you will likely have to do a bit of research on your own.